Directional Design of Materials Based on the Multi-Objective Optimization: A Case Study of Two-Dimensional Thermoelectric SnSe

+For the 2D materials, the correlation between the DOS effective mass ($m_{DOS}^*$) and the isotropic parabolic band effective mass ($m_{band}^{*}$) is:

+different from the 3D density of states effective mass formula: $m_{DOS} = N_{v}^{2/3} m_{band}$, where the $N_{v} $ is the band degeneracy (details can be found in the Appendix).
+In the sense of p-type doping, the Fermi energy is close to the top of the valence band, and the Fermi surfaces within 100 meV from the top of the valence band in the first Brillouin zone are calculated, as shown in the Fig. \ref{fig:figure4}(b).
+From the electronic band structures and Fermi surfaces of the SnSe-\uppercase\expandafter{\romannumeral1}, SnSe-\uppercase\expandafter{\romannumeral2}, SnSe-\uppercase\expandafter{\romannumeral3} and SnSe-\uppercase\expandafter{\romannumeral4} structures, we can find that the band degeneracy, $N_{v}$, are 6, 2, 2, 2, and the DOS effective mass (the isotropic parabolic band effective mass) are 8.03$m_{e}$ (1.34$m_{e}$), 4.38$m_{e}$ (2.19$m_{e}$), 2.62$m_{e}$ (1.31$m_{e}$), 1.13$m_{e}$ (0.37$m_{e}$ at M point and 0.76$m_{e}$ at G point) respectively, where the $m_{e}$ is free electron mass.

+According to the Mott formula and the DOS effective mass of 2D materials, we can obtain directly the thermopower for 2D materials:

+which is different from the thermopower for 3D materials: $S_{3D}=N_{v}^{2/3}m_{band}^{*}\frac{2\pi^2 k_{B}^2 T} {3q\hbar^{2}} (\frac{1}{3\pi^{2}n})^{2/3}$.
+The thermopower is determined by band degeneracy($N_{v}$), band effective mass($m_{band}^*$) and carrier concentration($n$).
+In addition, the band degeneracy in 2D material is more important than 3D material to the thermopower.
+For the four 2D SnSe materials, the higher band degeneracy and band effective mass could lead to the larger density of states effective mass, $m_{DOS}^{*}$, and also the higher thermopower in Table \ref{tab1}.
+Due to the different correlations between thermopower and band degeneracy, $S_{2D} \propto {N_{v}}$ for 2D materials and $S_{3D} \propto {N_{v}^{2/3}}$ for 3D materials, the band degeneracy, $N_v$, plays a more vital role for the 2D materials.
+Moreover, the band engineering strategies~\cite{doi:10.1002/adma.201202919,pei2011convergence, ding2015band, yan2015material} has ability to increase the band degeneracy for the 3D materials, which will be more effective for the 2D materials.

-In conclusion, we have applied the multi-objective Pareto Optimization method based on the Pareto Efficiency and Pareticle-Swarm Optimization to directionally design functional materials only according to the chemistry composition.
-This method has the ability to design the structures with having not only lower free energy but also larger Seebeck coefficient, at one time.
-Further more, the Pareto Optimization shows the great potential to design more wide kinds of stable and multi-functional materials, where multiple material properties are in demands instead of the thermoelectric property.
-The designed substantial novel structures in the Pareto Front also indicates that the group IV-VI and group-V may share similar homogeneous configurations with the similar outer valence electrons.
-Specially, there are abundant 2D structures which are similar with the discovered 2D Phosphorus sheets \cite{von2017high,guan2014phase,li2017direct,Han2017Prediction}.
-Hence, the efficiency of Pareto Optimization of structures has demonstrated that it is instructive to the further materials design and maybe even the experimental synthesis.
+In conclusion, we have achieved the directional design of materials through the Multi-Objective Pareto Optimization method based on the Pareto Efficiency and Particle-Swarm Optimization only according to the chemical composition.
+This method can design the structures with the lower free energy and the larger thermopower at the same time.
+The designed novel 2D SnSe monolayers on the first Pareto Front also indicate that the main group IV-VI, for instance, the monolayer of $\beta$-GeSe at the high-pressure~\cite{von2017high} and main group-V, like abundant Phosphorene ~\cite{guan2014phase,li2017direct,Han2017Prediction} may share similar homogeneous configurations because of the similar outer valence electrons.
+Hence, the efficiency of Pareto Optimization of structures has demonstrated that it is instructive to the further materials design and even the experimental synthesis.

-This work is supported by the NSFC with grant No. 11775159, the National Youth 1000 Talents Program in China, and the startup Grant at Tongji University.